Tokyo Majin

 Tokyo Majin, known in Japan as Tokyo Demon Academy: The Book of Weapons – The Ascension (東京魔人學園剣風帖龖, Tōkyō Majin Gakuen: Kenpuchō Tō), is a Japanese anime series, which premiered in Japan on the anime satellite TV network Animax.
-A large part of Tokyo Majin Gakuen, it is loosely based on a series of Japan-only video games, and is directed by Shinji Ishihira.
+Part of the Tokyo Majin Gakuen franchise, it is loosely based on a Japan-exclusive video game series.

-On June 26, 2007, ADV announced that they had acquired the license to this series (for $780,000).
+On June 26, 2007, ADV Films announced that it had acquired the license to the anime.)
 ADV distributed the series under the title of Tokyo Majin, dropping "Gakuen: Kenpuchō Tō" from the title.
 In 2008, the anime became one of over 30 ADV titles whose licenses were transferred to Funimation.

-American television network Chiller began airing the series as part of their Anime Wednesdays block on July 15, 2015.
+American television network Chiller began airing the series as part of their Anime Wednesdays programming block on July 15, 2015.

 Plot

 The nights of Tokyo are disturbed by mysterious deaths involving the 'Reborn Dead', people who disappear at night and suddenly reappear during the day as a corpse.
 Also, as corpses are sent to the morgue to be autopsied, they disappear again leaving signs showing that they escaped themselves.

-To fight these 'Reborn Dead' and to prevent more deaths, mysterious transfer student, Tatsuma Hiyuu, and delinquent student, Kyouichi Houraiji, stay up every night to fight the demons and discover the cause.
-They are joined by rest of the final year students at the Magami Academy who all have supernatural powers.
+To fight these 'Reborn Dead' and to prevent more deaths, mysterious transfer student Tatsuma Hiyuu and delinquent student Kyouichi Houraiji stay up every night to fight the demons and discover the cause.
+They are joined by rest of the final year students at the Magami Academy, who all have supernatural powers.
 They must fight not only the demons, but the powerful beings controlling them who are bent on destroying the city and the people within it.